 Pack a snack for takeoff and landing

 The act of chewing and swallowing can shift the ear enough to help the eustachian tube do its job.
 “For small infants, feeding can help, as the sucking and swallowing can help to equalize pressure more quickly,” says Karen Fratantoni, MD, MPH, medical director of the Complex Care Program at Children’s National Health System.
 Encourage older kids to take small bites of a snack, sips of a drink with a straw, or keep chewing gum throughout takeoff and landing to help equalize the pressure.
-Check out these other genius tips to keep your sanity when flying with children.

 Clear up congestion

 A stuffy nose could block the eustachian tube, making it more difficult for your child’s ear pressure to equalize.
 Try having an older child blow his nose, or using a saline spray to clear out mucus from your baby’s nose could reduce the impact.
 The jury is out as to whether antihistamines help—some studies have shown that adults may benefit, but kids may not be so lucky.
 “Medications such as Sudafed and Afrin are not clinically proven to prevent ear pain in children during air travel,” Dr. Bikhazi says.
 If you want to try it, give your child the proper dosage 30 minutes before takeoff or landing.

 Try pacifiers and lollipops

 The sucking motion can be just as effective as chewing and swallowing at helping the eustachian tube equalize the pressure.
 If your child is old enough, hard candy can work wondersl; for the very young, that pacifier can come in handy.

 Crying babies may not have any fans on airplanes, but a little sobbing can help clear the ears.
 “Crying actually helps in the process of opening the eustachian tubes,” Dr. Bikhazi says.
 If you can bear it, let Junior wail.

 Try a little manipulation